r-spatial/link2GI/README.md

 The OTB integration in **link2GI** has evolved from a basic command wrapper into a robust, introspection-based interface.
-It now derives valid parameters directly from OTB’s CLI metadata, supports version-stable command construction, and enforces explicit, reproducible, on-disk outputs.
+It now derives valid parameters directly from OTB’s CLI metadata, supports version-stable command construction, and enforces explicit, reproducible, on-disk outputs ([OTB Wrapper in link2GI](https://r-spatial.github.io/link2GI/articles/link2GI4.html).).

 ## `initProj` for reproducible projects